dotnet/project-system/docs/design-time-builds.md

 ## Designing targets for use in design-time builds

 Targets that dynamically change references, source files or compilation options _must_ run during design-time builds to avoid unexpected behavior in Visual Studio.
-In contrast, if a target does not contribute these items, then it should actively avoid running in these builds for performance reasons.
-Whether a target is run in design-time builds is controlled by a target's `BeforeTargets` and `AfterTargets` attributes and whether it specifies a direct or indirect dependency of the above design-time targets.
-See [Diagnosing design-time builds](#diagnosing-design-time-builds) to see logs that help you capture this.
+In contrast, if a target does not contribute these items, then it should actively avoid running in these builds to ensure design-time builds are as fast as possible.
+Whether a target is run in design-time builds is based on whether a target's `BeforeTargets` and `AfterTargets` attributes specifies a direct or indirect dependency of any of the above  targets.
+See [Diagnosing design-time builds](#diagnosing-design-time-builds) to see logs that help you figure out if your target is being run or not.

 ### Running in a design-time build

-If you've determined that your target needs to run in a design-time build, using the above table, set `BeforeTargets` to the normal target equivalent of what you are contributing to the build.
+If you've determined that your target needs to run in a design-time build, using the above table set `BeforeTargets` to the normal target equivalent of what you are contributing to the build.
 For example, if a target changes `<Reference>` items, then it should indicate that it runs _before_ `ResolveAssemblyReferences` target:

 ``` XML
   <Target Name="AddAdditionalReferences" BeforeTargets="ResolveAssemblyReference">
      ...
   </Target>
 ```
-The above target will run both in normal builds _and_ design-time builds, leading to consistent results between them.
+The `AddAdditionalReferences` target will run in both normal builds _and_ design-time builds, leading to consistent results between them.

 ### Determining whether a target is run in a design-time build

 Use the `DesignTimeBuild` property to differentiate between when a target is run in a design-time build versus a normal build.
+This can be used to avoid expensive calculations or work that is only needed for a normal build.

 ``` XML
   <Target Name="AddAdditionalReferences" BeforeTargets="ResolveAssemblyReference">
      <PropertyGroup Condition="'$(DesignTimeBuild)' == 'true'">